Refactoring: Improving the Design of Existing Code

 Refactoring is about improving the design of existing code.
 It is the process of changing a software system in such a way that it does not alter the external behavior of the code, yet improves its internal structure.
 With refactoring you can even take a bad design and rework it into a good one.
 This book offers a thorough discussion of the principles of refactoring, including where to spot opportunities for refactoring, and how to set up the required tests.
 There is also a catalog of more than 40 proven refactorings with details as to when and why to use the refactoring, step by step instructions for implementing it, and an example illustrating how it works The book is written using Java as its principle language, but the ideas are applicable to any OO language.

-Like the original, this edition explains what refactoring is; why you should refactor; how to recognize code that needs refactoring; and how to actually do it successfully, no matter what language you use.
+Refactoring improves the design of existing code and enhances software maintainability, as well as making existing code easier to understand.
+Original Agile Manifesto signer and software development thought leader, Martin Fowler, provides a catalog of refactorings that explains why you should refactor; how to recognize code that needs refactoring; and how to actually do it successfully, no matter what language you use.